Disability Discrimination Complaint Procedure

 VI.
 Responsibilities and Jurisdiction of the Dean of Students Office

-Consistent with federal and state laws and university policies related to nondiscrimination, the Dean of Students Office investigates complaints of unlawful discrimination and/or harassment on the basis of physical or mental disability.
-The Dean of Students Office will make an adequate, reliable and impartial investigation of such complaints at CNM and render a written determination following such investigations.
+Consistent with federal and state laws and college policies related to nondiscrimination, the Dean of Students Office (or designee) investigates complaints of unlawful discrimination and/or harassment on the basis of physical or mental disability.
+The Dean of Students Office (or designee) will make an adequate, reliable and impartial investigation of such complaints at CNM and render a written determination following such investigations.

 Transfer of Function

-If a complaint, whether informal or formal, is directed against the Dean of Students Office, the functions assigned to that Office by these procedures will transfer to the Human Resources Department.
-If a complaint, whether informal or formal, is directed against the Human Resources Department, the functions assigned to the Department by these procedures will transfer to the Office of the President or the President’s designee.
+If a compliant, whether informal or formal, is directed against the Dean of Students Office, the functions assigned to that Office by these procedures will transfer to the Disability Resource Center.
+If a complaint, whether informal or formal, is directed against the Human Resource Department, the functions assigned to the Department by these procedures will transfer to the Office of the President or the President’s designee.
+As appropriate, the Dean of Students Office can transfer responsibilities for investigation to the Director of the Disability Resource Center unless the complaint is against that office or its employees.